 candidate to become the new master, but for some unanticipated

-reason it might actually had less transactions than other
+reason it might actually have fewer transactions than other

 servers when the master crashed.
 Therefore, a more